emrock21/korean-taekkyeon-martial-traditions-registry/README.md

 # Korean Taekkyeon Martial Traditions Registry

-This repository preserves, in an immutable and decentralized format, the martial traditions of **Taekkyeon** — Korea’s fluid, rhythmic, and dance-like martial art recognized by UNESCO as Intangible Cultural Heritage.
+This repository preserves, in an immutable and decentralized format, the martial traditions of **Taekkyeon**.
+Korea’s fluid, rhythmic, and dance-like martial art recognized by UNESCO as Intangible Cultural Heritage.

 Taekkyeon is characterized by **pumbalki** (continuous stepping), **circular kicks**, **sweeps**, and **hwalgaejil** (wide arm gestures).
 Unlike linear striking arts, Taekkyeon emphasizes rhythm, flow, and non-linear movement.